 I saw a single male and female at another site nearby in 2006, suggesting that its range is wider.
-Since then I have only seen dolus at one other location in western Var where I saw one male in early July 2011 and another in 2012.
-However, I visited this site in mid-July in 2013, this being at the peak of the flight period, and was pleased to see a dozen or so individuals.
+Since then I have only seen dolus at one other location in western Var where I saw one male in early July 2011 but in mid-July 2013, this being the peak of the flight period, it was pleasing to see a dozen or so individuals.

 Quite why it was called Furry, I have no idea.
 However, it has been kindly pointed out to me by Peter Groenendijk (www.anythingbutcommon.nl) that the basal region of the male upperside forewing is indeed rather furry.
 I see the upperside rarely so had not noticed this.